InfantEudora/win32_transparent/readme.md

 - [ ] Bindless textures are a pain and broken.
 Texture Arrays are nicer, and can at least be debugged.
 We can implement atlas in a normal texture, or in a texture array. https://ktstephano.github.io/rendering/opengl/bindless
 - [ ] Switch between bindless and non-bindless?
 - [ ] Switch on/off backface culling for leaves and other thin things with transparency... although.... viewing it from above might not make a difference.

+### Todos Game Specific
+- [ ] Have a grid with layers, where the mouse + inverser of camera get's converted back to a coordinate.
+Maybe use some kind of overlay shader to draw a grid with the current camera settings first.
+Needs an ability to overlay shaders for a specific program.

 ### Done's